codexgq/startbootstrap-creative-codexgq/README.md

 This fork is SEO friendly, multilingual, and has its own features.
 It also has some custom CSS and JS, and minor changes in UI & UX.

-Custom Implementation:
+**Custom Implementation:**

 - Progressive Web Application
 - Application Cache
+- Lazy-loading
+- HTML5 Link Prefetch
+- Page Prerender
 - Include HTML
-- Lazy-loading, incl. images, scripts, styles and iframes
-- HTML5 Link Prefetch with JS
 - Prevent Frame
+- Scroll to Top
 - Extended Meta Data for SEO and responsive browsing experience
 - Schema.org
 - Dublin Core